exceljs/exceljs/README.md

 # ExcelJS

-Read, manipulate and write spreadsheet data to XLSX and JSON.
+Read, manipulate and write spreadsheet data and styles to XLSX and JSON.

 Reverse engineered from Excel spreadsheet files as a project.